• Skip to primary navigation

 Instructions

-• Add 2 inches of want to a saucepan and heat until almost boiling.
+• Add 2 inches of water to a saucepan and heat until almost boiling.
 Heat separate skillet on a different burner over medium-high heat.

 • Lightly toast inside of hamburger bun in the skillet until it is just starting to brown, then remove bun from skillet.